LunarWatcher/NN-chatbot/README.md

 * tensorboard (will be added layer)
 * asyncio
 * nltk
 * Python 3.6 (anything under 3.5 requires code edits because of the async keyword and type hints.
-However, 3.6 is the only tested version)
+However, 3.6 is the only tested version).
+Note that 3.7 is currently not supported by Tensorflow, which will cause problems with that dependency.
 * Java 8 - The Java module downloads its dependencies as .jars using Gradle.
 Just run it, Gradle will take care of the rest

 ### Please note: